astrohart/MFR/MFR.TextValues.Retrievers/README.md

 This constructor has no parameters.

-<a name='P-MFR-Objects-TextValues-Retrievers-FilenameTextValueRetriever-Instance'></a>
+<a name='P-MFR-TextValues-Retrievers-FilenameTextValueRetriever-Instance'></a>
 ### Instance `property`

 ##### Summary

-Gets a reference to the one and only instance of [FilenameTextValueRetriever](#T-MFR-Objects-TextValues-Retrievers-FilenameTextValueRetriever 'MFR.TextValues.Retrievers.FilenameTextValueRetriever').
+Gets a reference to the one and only instance of [FilenameTextValueRetriever](#T-MFR-TextValues-Retrievers-FilenameTextValueRetriever 'MFR.TextValues.Retrievers.FilenameTextValueRetriever').

-<a name='P-MFR-Objects-TextValues-Retrievers-FilenameTextValueRetriever-OperationType'></a>
+<a name='P-MFR-TextValues-Retrievers-FilenameTextValueRetriever-OperationType'></a>
 ### OperationType `property`

 ##### Summary

-Gets one of the [OperationType](#T-MFR-Objects-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.
+Gets one of the [OperationType](#T-MFR-OperationType 'MFR.OperationType') values that corresponds to the type of operation being performed.

-<a name='M-MFR-Objects-TextValues-Retrievers-FilenameTextValueRetriever-#cctor'></a>
+<a name='M-MFR-TextValues-Retrievers-FilenameTextValueRetriever-#cctor'></a>
 ### #cctor() `method`

 ##### Summary